erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

     exposure of interest.
 In medical research, we can achieve this scenario by conducting randomised controlled trials (RCTs) to experimentally set different values for M.
--   The remaining association is an estimate of the causal effect.
+-   The remaining association is an estimate of the causal effect of the exposure on the outcome.

 In our scenario, we would be interested in modelling the intervention below to calculate